commoncrawl/news-crawl/README.md

 NOTE: don't forget to adapt the paths to mounted volumes used to persist data on the host.

 CAVEAT: Make sure that the Elasticsearch port 9200 is not already in use or mapped by a running ES instance.
-Otherwise ES commands may affect the running instance!
+Otherwise Elasticsearch commands may affect the running instance!

 The crawler is launched in the running container by the script
 ```